 Store green bananas at room temperature until ripe.
 Store yellow ripe bananas in the refrigerator to slow down further ripening; the peel will darken, but the banana will remain just right for several days.

 - Preserve bananas by drying or freezing.
 Treat bananas to prevent browning (see instructions below).
 Use dried banana slices for snacks.
 If bananas begin to soften and become overripe, simply toss unpeeled bananas into the freezer.
 Frozen bananas can be used in smoothies or to bake banana bread.
 Note that there are no safe canning recipes for bananas.

 To prevent browning, pretreat cut apples, pears, and bananas before drying or freezing.
-Prepare slices or cubes and then soak for 5 minutes in one quart water that has ONE of the following acids added: 750 milligrams ascorbic acid (Vitamin C); 1 teaspoon powdered citric acid; 1⁄4 cup fresh or bottled lemon or lime juice; 1-1/2 teaspoons vinegar AND 1-1/2 teaspoons salt.
+Prepare slices or cubes and then soak for five minutes in one quart water that has ONE of the following acids added: 750 milligrams ascorbic acid (Vitamin C); 1 teaspoon powdered citric acid; 1⁄4 cup fresh or bottled lemon or lime juice; 1-1/2 teaspoons vinegar AND 1-1/2 teaspoons salt.

 - Preserve citrus fruit by drying, freezing or canning.
 Dry unpeeled or peeled, thinly sliced or quartered and seeded citrus fruits.
 Or, remove the zest (the outer colored peel without any of the white pith, which is bitter); dry or freeze zest for use in recipes and cocktails.
 Squeeze citrus fruit to extract the juice; freeze tart juice like lemon or lime in ice cube trays for convenient portions to add zing to sauces and salad dressing.
 Preserve grapefruit and orange sections in simple syrup or citrus juice by canning in a boiling water bath or freezing.
 Serve canned citrus for breakfast or dessert.